QuarkChain/go-ethereum/README.md

   * `--validator.contract` Validator contract address
   * `--validator.changeepochid` Epoch to enable updating ValidatorSet from the contract

-Note: only the tendermint validator needs to set validator.* parameters.
+Note: only the Tendermint validator needs to set validator.* parameters.

 ## Contribution